Discover more from Deploy Securely

 In scope

-Known vulnerability risk in the model’s infrastructure can be evaluated using the Deploy Securely Risk Assessment Model (DSRAM).
+Known vulnerability risk in the model’s infrastructure can be evaluated with the Deploy Securely Risk Assessment Model (DSRAM).

-Phishing and insider threat risk can be evaluated using the Factor Analysis of Information Risk (FAIR) methodology.
+Phishing and insider threat risk can be quantified with the Factor Analysis of Information Risk (FAIR) methodology.

-The good news is that the outputs of all of these approaches can be a fungible unit: dollars / year.
-So, assuming you have developed a mutually-exclusive and completely exhaustive mapping of your cyber risks, you can plug in AIRSS wherever it is appropriate.
+The outputs of all of these approaches is a fungible unit: dollars / year.
+So, assuming you have developed a mutually-exclusive and completely exhaustive mapping of your cyber risks, you can plug in AIRSS wherever it make sense.

 With that said, common data attributes and the relevant attack vectors covered are: